Piscora

 Care Notes

-• Set them up like a hillstream tank: lots of smooth rocks, wood, and tight crevices, plus a strong current from a powerhead or high-flow filter so they can graze and perch.
+• Set them up like a hillstream tank: lots of smooth rocks and wood with tight crevices, plus a strong, river-like current and vigorous aeration so they can graze and perch on smooth surfaces.

 • Oxygen matters more than a fancy number: run heavy surface agitation (spray bar aimed up or airstone) or they will hang in the flow and breathe hard.